Comprehensive thylacine information, provided as a free public awareness campaign.

 If the thylacine does still exist, then how many are there, and why not leave it alone to breed in peace?

 “Leave it alone to breed in peace” is a lazy, unscientific argument.
 The thylacine species obviously has not been able to recover by itself, and every analysis suggests it is either extinct or slipping away.
 There cannot be more than 100 thylacines remaining.
-If there were only 100 koalas left in the wild, nobody would say leave them alone to breed in peace.
+If there were only 100 koalas left in the wild, nobody would say leave them alone to breed in peace!
 A recovery program would be implemented now for the thylacine, as for any other critically endangered animal, however Australian society will not protect an animal it thinks is extinct.
 The first step to saving it is for somebody to prove the species still exists - eg. see this link.

 If the thylacine still exists, then where does it live?

 Most likely in the SW quarter of Tasmania.
 The eastern half of the island appears too disturbed.
-The NW quarter is disturbed by human activity, logging and mining.
-It appears that individuals occasionally move up there from the SW, but they encounter disturbance and quickly return.
+The NW quarter is disturbed by human activity, logging and mining - it appears that individuals occasionally move up there from the SW, but they encounter disturbance and quickly return.

 Did it live solitary or in groups?